bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 ## Layer 2 VPN services. / IP doesn't scale down, Ethernet doesn't scale up. / CJDNS is a transport.

-Speaker 3: 00:37:56
+Speaker 4: 00:37:56

-Yeah, I was just wondering, it's a little bit difficult to get a layer, layer two VPN set up.
+Yeah, I was just wondering, it's a little bit difficult to get a Layer 2 VPN set up.
 At least I don't know any service providers who would actually do that.
-Do you support layer 2?
+Do you support Layer 2?

 Speaker 1: 00:38:12

-No, we are layer 2.
+No, we are Layer 2.
-We are a layer 2 because we're not actually doing Ethernet.
+We are a Layer 2 because we're not actually doing Ethernet.
 Ethernet in my opinion is not really that useful.
 It's because IP doesn't scale down and Ethernet doesn't scale up, we ended up with these two layers.
 CJDNS scales both directions.